 - When it has cooked for 5 minutes smash around half of your berries with the back of a spoon.

-- Keep cooking until desired consistency.
+- Lastly, keep cooking until desired consistency.

 - Allow to cool.